ltrgoddard/thesis/temp.markdown

-similarities between prose texts that Prynne has professed to admire, proposing a third context for his work, akin to the nexus of Leavisite criticism and Movement poetry discussed in Chapter 1 or the avant-garde little magazine scene explored in Chapter 2.
+similarities between prose texts that Prynne has professed to admire, proposing a third context for his work, akin to the nexus of Leavisite criticism and Movement poetry discussed in Chapter 1 or the avant-garde little magazine scene explored in the first half of Chapter 2.
 It will go on to draw broader conclusions about Prynne’s basic ethical and aesthetic stance, building on the reading of ‘A Note on Metal’ offered in the second half of that chapter.
 Specifically, a gap will be traced between two styles in Prynne’s prose work—one reasoned and deliberate, the other vitriolic and dismissive—which will then be reconnected through their shared advocacy of a number of implicitly aesthetic qualities, most notably sexual maturity.

 The list of novelists mentioned by Prynne in his letters of the 1960s and ’70s is long, but not perhaps as long as might be expected;